 This change was also reflected in many of the issues that came to consume feminist energies in the eighties and nineties.
 In particular, much has been written about the dubious alliance between anti-pornography feminists and the religious right in the eighties.
 Whether one objects to sexual liberation per se or to images perceived as violent and theatening to equality, the impulse is the same: to rid the culture of the distressing symptom.
 Prominent anti-porn feminist Andrea Dworkin shared Firestone’s understanding of a society defined by the fundamental split between the sexes.
 Yet instead of declaring the world unacceptable, as Firestone had, and working out how it could improve, Dworkin envisioned the world as a permanent sexual dystopia.
 It’s not surprising that, as the backlash against feminism took hold, Dworkin’s vision came to embody radicalism for many younger feminists.
 Like Firestone and Rich, Dworkin offered readers the shock of recognition, an airing of the previously taboo.
 For readers in the eighties and nineties, she spoke to the suspicion that there was more and deeper unfinished business between the sexes than securing recent feminist gains, closing the pay gap, and getting men to “do their share” around the house.
 In her telling, the unfinished business felt timeless: it connected sex, power, and violence.

 All social movements face resistance and backlash, even when their advances have been modest in comparison to their goals.
 Firestone describes the practical political efforts of dozens of organizations and countless individuals that were required to secure women’s suffrage, and the backlash that followed.
 Her description of the 1920s brings to mind much of what happened in the 1980s: “The cultural campaign had begun: emancipation was one’s private responsibility; salvation was personal, not political.
-Women took off on a long soul-search for ‘fulfillment.’”
-With this history in mind, she begins The Dialectic by evoking the resistance to the radical movement of which she was a part.
-This opposition to feminism represents an understanding, not a misreading, of its implications, she argues:
+Women took off on a long soul-search for ‘fulfillment.’ ” With this history in mind, she begins

 The problem with the more circumscribed forms of feminism, whether embodied in mainstream women’s rights organizations or in liberal discourse around rights and equality, is not simply that the goals are wrong or insufficient — though they are.
 It’s that even the most modest goals require radical change.
 A full consideration of basic issues like workplace equality, equal pay, and humane working conditions inevitably raises questions about what kind of work is valued and how our public and private lives should be structured.
 It asks what it would mean to have autonomy over our time, to freely organize humanity in ways that serve our common aims.
 It asks what kind of world women are integrating themselves into.
 In 1938, Virginia Woolf, wondering how women struggling for education and respect could possibly think about confronting the militarism and fascism of the day, put it like this: